 Improper use of pesticides may lead to chemicals leaking into water supplies, vegetable gardens and possibly the air inside your home.
 Many DIY pest control chemicals have the potential to contaminate the ground and air around your home if not used properly.

-In addition to using over-the-counter chemical treatments, there is no shortage of supposed methods of pest prevention and removal that claim to be entirely environmentally friendly.
+In addition to using over-the-counter chemical treatments, there is no shortage of supposed methods of pest prevention and removal.

 What does this mean for you?